hellohaptik/docs_haptik/docs/agent-chat/adding-agents-and-permissions.md

 	- Assign Client Access: checkmark the client/s that this agent will receive chats from.
 	- Assign Groups: select appropriate permission groups

-### Click on Save.
+### Step 4: Click on Save

 Your agent has been created.

-### Upload Profile Picture (while creating agent).
+### Step 5: Upload Profile Picture of Agent

+#### Option 1: While creating agent
-You will then be redirected to a page where you can upload the agents profile picture.
+After clicking on save you will be redirected to a page where you can upload the agents profile picture.

 >  This profile picture along with the display name value appears on our SDK's when an agent joins a conversation with a user.